inductiva/inductiva/tutorials/how_to/run-benchmarks.md

 benchmark.run(num_repeats=num_repeats)
 ```
+This ensures simulations are distributed across multiple machines, significantly reducing runtime.

+**3. Minimize Idle Time**

-- Reduce the maximum idle time of each resource to avoid wasting computational resources and, as a result, decrease the benchmark cost (i.e., ```max_idle_time = datetime.timedelta(seconds=30)```).
+Idle resources increase costs.
+To avoid this, set a maximum idle time for each machine to avoid wasting computational resources and, as a result, decrease the benchmark cost.
+Here’s how to configure it with `max_idle_time`:
-- Be aware that decreasing the maximum idle time may cause an error if there isn't enough time to submit the simulations.

 ```python
 import datetime